mashiur-dev/SC-Scrollup-WordPess-Plugin/readme.txt

 1. **Performance-First:** It's one of the most **lightweight scroll up plugins** available, with minimal impact on your page speed.
 2. **Full Customization:** Easily change the button's appearance, size, position, and animation to **perfectly match your site's theme**.
 3. **GDPR/Privacy Ready:** Since we do not load external files (like Font Awesome or Google Fonts) from remote CDNs, it supports **GDPR compliance** and site privacy.
+4. **Accessibility (A11Y):** Built with best practices to ensure all users can easily navigate back to the top of the page.

 #### Key Features